-O. Pemphigus Vulgaris, Pemphigus Foliaceus, Bullous Pemphigoid, Mucous Membrane Pemphigoid (a.k.a.
-Cicatricial Pemphigoid), Epidermolysis Bullosa Acquisita (off-label) (must meet all):

-- 1. Diagnosis of one of the following (a, b, c, d, or e): - a.
+- P. Pemphigus Vulgaris, Pemphigus Foliaceus, Bullous Pemphigoid, Mucous Membrane Pemphigoid (a.k.a.
+Cicatricial Pemphigoid), Epidermolysis Bullosa Acquisita (off-label) (must meet all): - 1.
+Diagnosis of one of the following (a, b, c, d, or e):

+- a.
 Pemphigus vulgaris; - b.
 Pemphigus foliaceus; - c.
 Bullous pemphigoid; - d.
 Mucous membrane pemphigoid (a.k.a. cicatricial pemphigoid); - e.
 Epidermolysis bullosa acquisita; - 2.
 Prescribed by or in consultation with a dermatologist; - 3.
 Failure of at least one corticosteroid (e.g., prednisone) at up to maximally indicated doses unless contraindicated or clinically significant adverse effects are experienced; - 4.
-Failure of at least one immunosuppressive agent (e.g., cyclophosphamide, azathioprine, mycophenolate mofetil) at up to maximally indicated doses unless contraindicated or clinically significant adverse effects are experienced; - 5.
-Failure of rituximab unless contraindicated or clinically significant adverse effects are experienced; - Prior authorization is required for rituximab - 6.
-Member meets one of the following (a or b): - a.
-Request is for Gammagard unless there is a specific health plan-preferred immune globulin product; - b.
-Failure of Gammagard (or health plan-preferred immune globulin product) unless contraindicated or clinically significant adverse effects are experienced; Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request - 7.
+Failure of at least one immunosuppressive agent (e.g., cyclophosphamide, azathioprine, mycophenolate mofetil) (see Appendix B) at up to maximally indicated doses unless contraindicated or clinically significant adverse effects are experienced; - 5.
+Failure of rituximab\ unless contraindicated or clinically significant adverse effects are experienced; - \Prior authorization is required for rituximab - 6.
+Member meets one of the following (a, b, c, or d):\

+\For Illinois HIM requests, the step therapy requirements below do not apply as of 1/1/2026 per IL HB 5395 - a.
+Request is for Gammagard or Gamunex-C unless there is a specific health planpreferred\ immune globulin product; - b.
+Failure of Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product); - c.
+Member has intolerance or contraindication to Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product), or if Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product) are both unavailable due to shortage, member must use Gammaked, unless contraindicated or clinically significant adverse effects are experienced; - d.
+Gammagard (or health plan-preferred\ immune globulin product), Gamunex-C, and Gammaked, are all unavailable due to shortage, and request is for an immune globulin product other than those listed; - \Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request - 7.
 Request meets one of the following (a, b, c, or d) [Note: for adults, calculate dosing based on TBW or IBW, whichever is less.
 For obese members, use adjBW.
 (See Appendix F for weight-based dosing calculations.)]: - a.
 Dose does not exceed 2 gm per kg IV every 4 weeks; - b.
 Dose does not exceed 400 mg per kg per day IV for 5 days (1 cycle only; may repeat up to three times in a 6-month period); - c.
 Dose does not exceed 300 mg per kg per day IV for 5 days at monthly intervals (for up to 3 cycles); - d.
 Dose is supported by practice guidelines or peer-reviewed literature for the relevant off-label use (prescriber must submit supporting evidence).